Expanding and Integrating Character Generation

 Poltroonery is allowed for military careers only (see MegaTraveller Player’s Manual, p.47).
 A military character may take a +2DM on the Survival throw, but, in return, he will suffer a -2DM on any Commission, Promotion, or Reenlistment rolls made that term.
 When poltroonery is used, and the Promotion roll fails by 6 or more points, the character is subject to Court Martial (see MegaTraveller Player’s Manual, p.47).

 Heroism awards are allowed for military careers only.
 Characters who roll 9+ on the Survival roll are considered for a medal (11+ if poltroonery was used).
 When characters are considered for commendations, roll 2D on the heroism table, DM -2 if poltroonery.

 |12||Starburst for Extreme Heroism (SEH)|

-DISABILITY BENEFITS: Permanent injury of 3+ points (even if from more than one stat) requires a disability discharge.
+Disability Benefits: Permanent injury of 3+ points (even if from more than one stat) requires a disability discharge.
 Roll twice on the Muster Out table for each term served (instead of the usual once) plus an extra two rolls if a commission has been earned.
-Up to 6 rolls can be made on the Cash table (instead of he usual 3), giving the character a much larger amount of money with which to start the game.
+Up to 6 rolls can be made on the Cash table (instead of the usual 3), giving the character a much larger amount of money with which to start the game.

 If a player uses CT advanced character generation (the 1-year method found in Book 4+), a player will know his character’s enlisted rank (Army, Navy, Marines).
 But, since we’re using Book 1 and Supplement 4 basic character generation (the usual CT 4-year method), the only ranks known are for military officers.